Karey Kirkpatrick: Life and career

-Kirkpatrick began his career as a staff writer at Walt Disney Feature Animation, where he worked for more than three years.
+Kirkpatrick attended the School of Cinematic Arts at the University of Southern California, graduating in 1988.
+He began his career as a staff writer at Walt Disney Feature Animation, where he worked for more than three years.
 During that time, he earned his first screenwriting credit as a co-writer on The Rescuers Down Under.
 He went to become a freelance screenwriter, and his early writing credits include Honey, We Shrunk Ourselves, James and the Giant Peach, and The Little Vampire.
 In 1997, Kirkpatrick wrote the screenplay for Aardman's Chicken Run from a story by Peter Lord and Nick Park.
 Kirkpatrick also wrote the screenplay adaptation of The Hitchhiker's Guide to the Galaxy for Touchstone Pictures and Spyglass Entertainment.

 Kirkpatrick had a longstanding relationship with DreamWorks Animation, where he has contributed as a writer or story consultant on The Road to El Dorado and Madagascar.
 In May 2006, DreamWorks Animation released Over the Hedge, for which Kirkpatrick co-wrote the screenplay and made his directorial debut, sharing directing credits with Tim Johnson.
-That same year, Kirkpatrick co-wrote the screenplay of the live-action adaptation of E.B.
-White's classic Charlotte's Web for Paramount Pictures/Walden Media/Nickelodeon Movies.
+That same year, Kirkpatrick co-wrote the screenplay of the live-action adaptation of E. B. White's classic Charlotte's Web for Paramount Pictures/Walden Media/Nickelodeon Movies.
 He produced and co-wrote, with partner Chris Poche, the comedy Flakes.
 He directed the Eddie Murphy dramedy Imagine That for Paramount Pictures.